-Operation Wallacea assumes overall accountability for the venture.
+Operation Wallacea assumes all accountability including that of third parties.

 6.2 Third party provider

 6.2.1 Where a decision is taken to involve third party providers, the venture provider shall select third party providers who comply with the clauses of BS 8848 that apply to the venture elements to be outsourced.